longevityframework/longevity/manual/subdomain/roots.md

 first part of our domain that we want to flesh out is the User aggregate.
 We start out by giving the user three basic fields:
 `username`, `firstName`, and `lastName`.
-When we create our aggregate root, we need to mark it as a `RootEntity`:
+When we create our aggregate root, we need to mark it as a `Root`:

 {% gist sullivan-/db1226b4d31a0526ac8c %}

-Every root entity class needs a corresponding `RootEntityType` instance.
+Every root entity class needs a corresponding `RootType` instance.
 By convention, we designate the companion object as the root entity type.
 We put all your entity types into an `EntityTypePool`, and pass it to the subdomain: